Abe voices 'repentance' on WW2, touts Japan's new security role

 Japan's military is considering joining the United States in maritime air patrols in the South China Sea in response to China's assertiveness there, Japanese and U.S. sources told Reuters.

-(Additional reporting by David Brunnstrom, Nathan Layne, Patricia Zengerle, Seungyun Oh and Michael Martina; Editing by Leslie Adler, Jeffrey Benkoe, Toni Reinhold, Meredith Mazzilli and Nick Macfie)
+(Additional reporting by David Brunnstrom, Nathan Layne, Patricia Zengerle; Editing by Leslie Adler, Jeffrey Benkoe, Toni Reinhold and Meredith Mazzilli)